aneldev/dynadux-history-middleware/README.md

 At any time you can set a restore point.
 To do that you call `appStore.history.setRestorePoint('nice')`.

-Nothing is changed in the state,
+Nothing is changed in the state.

 Later you can call the `setRestorePoint` with the same name and this will override the previous state.